+Last month I was asked to create email campaigns.
+Everything was going great until I got stuck with the email subject line.
+I went through numerous email subject line examples to create compelling subject lines.
 I had to run around 5 A/B tests to finally decide the best subject lines for my last email campaign.
-Email subject lines are like the gateway that decides the immediate action of your recipients.
-And there’s no point in risking that.
+After all, email subject lines are like the gateway that decides the immediate action of your recipients.
+And there’s no taking risk in that.

 Solution: Time to test your subject lines as well.